Am I the Family Scapegoat? 7 Signs You’re Carrying the Blame (and How to Heal)

 A woman sitting alone holding a glass of water at family gathering, representing being isolated and excluded as the family scapegoat

-Have you ever left a family gathering feeling like you were the problem—even though you didn’t do anything wrong?
+Have you ever left a family gathering feeling like you were the problem — even though you didn’t do anything wrong?

 If this sounds familiar, you may have been pushed into a painful role you never asked for: the family scapegoat.

-If this is you, you’re not imagining it—and you’re not broken.
 You’ve simply been cast in a role that was never yours to carry.

 What Is a Family Scapegoat?